equalitie/ouisync-web/CONTRIBUTING.md

 - `layouts/index.html`: the homepage
 - `layouts/partials/`: this directory holds HTML fragments which can be called from other partials, the homepage, or, by using a custom shortcode, from markdown files.
 - `content/en/`: in our english-centric hugo project, this is the base content directory where markdown files can be placed.
 Placing a translated copy of a markdown file with the same name, in a seperate `content/` folder with a language code will automatically add the translation to the hugo site.
 For example if we have an english markdown file: `content/en/example.md`.
 We can translate the file to French and place it in `content/fr/english.md`.
-Hugo will automatically recognize this as a french translation for `example.md`.
+Hugo will automatically recognize this as a French translation for `example.md`.

 Images can be added to the ```static/img/``` directory.